 How long is a Pavement Licence valid for?

-Broxtowe Borough Council will issue Pavement Licences for a six month duration after which time they can be renewed.
-However no licence will be valid beyond 30th September 2021.
+Broxtowe Borough Council will issue Pavement Licences for a 12 month duration.
+However no licence will be valid beyond 30th September 2024.

 How much does a Pavement Licence cost?